FlowFuse/website/src/handbook/peopleops/expenses.md

 * Enter a description, expense name, price and attach an invoice, then click <kbd>Submit</kbd>
 * This expense will now appear in your "Pending" list
 * Adjustments approved before the payroll cut-off date will be processed in the current month's payroll.
 Any adjustment approved after the payroll cut-off date will be processed in the next month's payroll
+* The People Ops Manager is authorized to approve expenses that are $50 or less.
+However, if an expense exceeds $50, both the CEO and the People Ops Manager will need to review and approve it.

 ### Asset purchases over $500